 As’ad AbuKhalil – Professor, Political Science: BA 1981, MA 1983, American University of Beirut; PhD 1988, Georgetown University.
 At Stanislaus since 1993.
 Dr. AbuKhalil teaches the following courses in the Political Science Program: Politics of the Middle East; Gender & Sexuality in the Middle East; Arab-Israeli Conflict; International Relations; Model United Nations & Model Arab League; and Introduction to American Government.

 (209) 667-3536 / Bizzini 126-A

-David Colnic – Associate Professor, Political Science: BA 1987, University of California, Irvine; MA 1994, PhD 2003, University of Arizona.
+David Colnic – Professor, Political Science: BA 1987, University of California, Irvine; MA 1994, PhD 2003, University of Arizona.
 At Stanislaus since 2004.
 Dr. Colnic serves as the Department Chair and is the Department Coordinator for both undergraduate and graduate student internships.
 In the MPA Program, he teaches the following courses: Public Policy; Environmental Planning, Policy & Law.
 In the Political Science Program, he teaches the following courses: Media & Politics; Environmental Policy & Politics; Introduction to American Government; and Introduction to Political Science.